-The beauty of the strategy is that it puts the unstoppable power of time to work for you.
+The beauty of the strategy is that it puts the unstoppable power of time to work for you rather than against you.
 The stock can go up, down or sideways and the option may still be losing value.

 Of course, you can also lose money trading straddles.

-What you’re doing when using a long straddle is looking for the extent of the move to exceed the total premium paid for the options and/or for a large increase in implied volatility.
+You are looking for the extent of the move to exceed the total premium paid for the options and/or for a large increase in implied volatility…

 You decide to purchase a front month straddle by purchasing the $50 call for $5 and the $50 put for $5.
 The total premium paid is $10, therefore, you will need the stock price to move plus or minus $10 in order to make a profit at expiration.
 Anything less than a $10 move will cause losses dollar for dollar up to $10.
 A full $10 loss of premium paid could occur if the stock price stays right at $50 at expiration and both options expire worthless.